-If you work for one of our select employer or a member of an organization within our filed of membership, you are eligible for Alcoa Pittsburgh FCU membership.
+If you work for one of our select employer or a member of an organization within our field of membership, you are eligible for Alcoa Pittsburgh FCU membership.
 Once you join, your immediate family can also become members.
 See our Member Groups.

-A. A credit union receives its authority to operate by obtaining a federal or state charter.
+A credit union receives its authority to operate by obtaining a federal or state charter.
 Annual examinations and oversight are conducted by regulatory agencies, the National Credit Union Administration (NCUA) for federal credit unions, and the Pennsylvania Department of Banking for credit unions chartered under Pennsylvania law.